-Ebbsfleet Garden City is staging a family festival which will showcase talent from all ages and celebrate the area’s culture and community.
+Ebbsfleet Garden City staged a family festival which showcased talent from all ages and celebrate the area’s culture and community.

-Ebbsfleet Garden City’s Healthy New Towns project will hold the event called The Gathering on March 23 which is aimed at people of all ages.
+Ebbsfleet Garden City’s Healthy New Towns project held the event called The Gathering on March 23 which was aimed at people of all ages.

-The free day will be filled with a range of exciting events which include:
+The free day was filled with a range of exciting events which included:

 - Have a go at aerial acrobatics